synw/django-alapage/README.md

 Options
 --------------

-To use the application in standalone mode with no slideshows add the setting ALAPAGE_USE_JSSOR = False
+To use the application in standalone mode with no slideshows add the setting *ALAPAGE_USE_JSSOR = False*

-You can disable the presentations the same way: set a ALAPAGE_USE_PRESENTATIONS = False
+You can disable the presentations the same way: set a *ALAPAGE_USE_PRESENTATIONS = False* setting

 Todo
 --------------